Phyllis Thaxter: Career

+On August 15, 1952, Thaxter—having recently completed work on Operation Secret and Springfield Rifle, and awaiting the birth of her second child—was hospitalized with what was described as a "mild" and "non-paralytic" case of polio.
+Although the illness did not impact her pregnancy, it proved sufficiently serious to all but end Thaxter's film career when, the following month, columnist Hedda Hopper reported that the actress's contract with Warner Brothers had, "by mutual agreement", been "quietly washed up".
+Of the remaining, predominantly TV-focused four decades of Thaxter's career, the big screen portion comprised four widely spaced credits.

-At MGM, she routinely portrayed the ever-patient wife to a number of leading men.
-She moved to Warner Brothers in the 1950s, but usually played the same type of roles.
-Her career stalled after an attack of polio in 1952.
-She made a comeback in television series such as Rawhide, portraying Pauline Cushman in the episode "The Blue Spy" (1961), Wagon Train ("The Christine Elliott Story" and "The Vivian Carter Story "), The Twilight Zone ("Young Man's Fancy"), and Alfred Hitchcock Presents.
+Thaxter appeared in television series such as Rawhide, portraying Pauline Cushman in the episode "The Blue Spy" (1961), The Alfred Hitchcock Hour, portraying a paralyzed wife being terrorized by her husband in the episode "The Long Silence" (1963), Wagon Train ("The Christine Elliott Story" and "The Vivian Carter Story"), The Twilight Zone ("Young Man's Fancy"), and Alfred Hitchcock Presents.

 She returned to Broadway, appearing in Take Her, She's Mine at the Biltmore in 1961.

 In 1978, Thaxter was cast with Glenn Ford as Jonathan and Martha Kent in the blockbuster film Superman.
-The film was produced by her daughter Skye Aubrey's husband Ilya Salkind and father-in-law Alexander Salkind.
+In 1992, she appeared in the season nine "Family Secrets" episode of Murder, She Wrote.

+In 2003, Thaxter had a seconds long appearance in the Midsomer Murders episode "The Fisher King" (season 7, episode 3).

 Personal life

 Patricia Bosworth, in her biography of Montgomery Clift, tells of Thaxter's close relationship with Clift in the early 1940s, writing that they "seemed so close that a great many people assumed they would eventually marry".

-While at MGM, Thaxter married James T. Aubrey Jr., who later became president of CBS-TV and MGM.
-They divorced in 1962.
-They had two children: Susan Schuyler "Skye" Aubrey, an actress, and James Watson Aubrey.
+While at MGM, Phyllis Thaxter married James T. Aubrey Jr., who later became president of CBS-TV and MGM.
+They had two children.
+The couple divorced in 1962.

 In 1962, Thaxter married Gilbert Lea.
 They were married for 46 years until his death on May 4, 2008.

-A Republican, she supported the campaign of Dwight Eisenhower in the 1952 presidential election.

 Death

-Thaxter died on August 14, 2012 aged 92, in Longwood, Florida after an eight-year battle with Alzheimer's disease.
+Thaxter died on August 14, 2012, aged 92, in Longwood, Florida after an eight-year battle with Alzheimer's disease.

-In keeping with her wishes, she was cremated, and her ashes were scattered at sea.
-Her name was added to her husband's tombstone (as a cenotaph) at Saint Mary the Virgin Cemetery in Falmouth, Maine, where she had lived for many years.
+She was cremated, and her ashes were scattered in Maine.